Book: 2 Timothy

 Well, Paul followed the command to preach the word with four other commands which speak about the actions of preaching the word of God.
 We’ll go through these kind of quickly.
 Second command, be ready in season and out of season.
 Basically means preach it all the time, right?
 Whether it’s popular or not.
 Be ready means is an attitude of urgency to guard the truth also and preach the truth.
 Guthrie said the word was also used in a military sense to stay at one’s post.
 But here it means to be at one’s task and and indicates that the Christian minister must always be on duty all the time.

 Seasons means eras or periods of time, not chronological time like on your watch or on your eyew watch.
 Eseason in season means when it’s popular, when it’s convenient, right?
 Out of season when it’s not convenient, right?
 But you always preach the word of God.
 It doesn’t matter under persecution, whatever.
 You always preach the word of God.
 And aren’t you thankful that we can still preach the word of God freely in the United States?
 Thank God we can.
 And yes, guys, even in wacky California, we can still preach the word of God.
-So, you know, I don’t know.
+So I don’t know.
 John McCarthy just passed away.
 So, I don’t know.

 Doesn’t matter what Newsome says, right?

-You know Jesus was so patient with James and John.
+It takes time, right, for the heart to change.
+I mean, sometimes I know I know we want to take a hammer and chisel and chisel that hard, right?
+That hard heart.
+But it takes patience.
+Jesus was so patient with James and John.
 Remember in Mark chapter 10 verse 45 when they asked Jesus if one could sit on his right hand and the other on his left hand in glory.

 Remember that.
 So what did Jesus teach them?
 Well, he taught them humility.
 He taught them servantthood and self-sacrifice which is what we should be doing also.